kpeeters/tree.hh/README.rst

 -------

-In principle, the tree.hh code is available under the terms of the GNU General Public License 2 or 3.
+In principle, the tree.hh code is available under the terms of the GNU General Public License version 3.
 However, if you would like to use tree.hh under different conditions, contact me and we will work something out.